ProxioDev/ValioBungee/README.md

 # ValioBungee

 ValioBungee is RedisBungee Limework's Fork, name change is trying for us to be compliant with Redis Trademarks usage.
+Which will only effect
+Repository name only, jar name *NOT PLUGIN Name*, but not internals etc...

 The original project of RedisBungee is no longer maintained, so we forked it.
 ValioBungee is used to Synchronize players data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) or [Velocity](https://github.com/PaperMC/Velocity) proxies, such as if player is online on the network, server and proxy player on, last online, uuid to name translation,